slazav/slazav/README.md

   * [LIM](https://github.com/slazav/LIM) -- Larkin-Imry-Ma state toy simulations

 #### Maps

+I'm making hiking maps more then 20 years.
+Two main projects are maps of Moscow region (related to MMB orienteering event) and maps of mountain regions.
+Nowdays I'm not very active with Moscow maps (but MMB team still is).
+Mountain maps are updated quite regularly.

 Maps can be viewed online [here](https://nakarte.me/#m=3/45.33670/73.47656&l=E/Q/Z).
 More information and other formats (Garmin, Osmand, etc.) [here](https://slazav.xyz/maps/index.htm).